vascosta/epicurius/server/README.md

 * [FridgeRepository](./src/main/kotlin/epicurius/repository/jdbi/fridge/contract/FridgeRepository.kt), which contains the repository related to the `Fridge` entity;
 * [MealPlannerRepository](./src/main/kotlin/epicurius/repository/jdbi/mealPlanner/contract/MealPlannerRepository.kt), which contains the repository related to the `MealPlanner` entity;
 * [RateRecipeRepository](./src/main/kotlin/epicurius/repository/jdbi/rateRecipe/contract/RateRecipeRepository.kt), which contains the repository related to the __rating of a recipe__ operation;
-* [RecipeRepository](./src/main/kotlin/epicurius/repository/jdbi/recipe/contract/RecipeRepository.kt) and [FirestoreRecipeRepository](./src/main/kotlin/epicurius/repository/firestore/recipe/contract/RecipeRepository.kt), which contains the repository related to the `Recipe` entity;
+* [RecipeRepository](./src/main/kotlin/epicurius/repository/jdbi/recipe/contract/RecipeRepository.kt), which contains the repository related to the `Recipe` entity;
 * [TokenRepository](./src/main/kotlin/epicurius/repository/jdbi/token/contract/TokenRepository.kt), which contains the repository related to the `Token` entity;
 * [UserRepository](./src/main/kotlin/epicurius/repository/jdbi/user/contract/UserRepository.kt), which contains the repository related to the `User` entity;
 * [SpoonacularRepository](./src/main/kotlin/epicurius/repository/spoonacular/contract/SpoonacularRepository.kt), which contains the repository related to the __get ingredients__ and __get substitute ingredients__ operations;